 Skip to main content

-We are introducing a default 20mph speed limit on restricted roads across Wales, from 17 September 2023.
+We have introduced a default 20mph speed limit on restricted roads across Wales.

 First published: